pallavi2031/Code_Clause/README.md

 Created multiple routes and implemented navigation between different views of the application using React Router's  and components.

+The portfolio also includes an 'about-me' section, some of my skills I've learned and also links to my resume.

 # Text Tech used:

 ReactJS